trekfan42/streamdeck-ksp2-flight-control-main/README.md

 Control Your vessel using Rest API requests via the Kerbal Web Program Mod https://github.com/Bit-Studios/KerbalWebProgram

 The toggled status updates based on the status of the toggle in the game.
-So the buttons will always represent the ingame status even if you togfle something using the in-game gui.
+So the buttons will always represent the ingame status even if you toggle something using the in-game gui.

 ## Current Progress